NonVideri/NonVideri.github.io/README.md

 - Has multiple copies of placeholder movies in a database (for testing).
 - See the second repository for project itself.

+### Nextjs-Todo

+- A simple todo app created to learn new Next 13 features.

 ### Nextjs-Blog

 - A simple blog app created for learning Next.